rtyle/ping4pow/README.md

     cp config/smtp{.example,}.m4; vi config/smtp.m4

+Configure secrets.yaml.

+    cp config/secrets{.example,}.yaml; vi config/secrets.yaml

+These secrets will be protected by flash encryption on/by the device.

 Choose an ESPHome configuration for
 M5Stack Module13.2 4Relay hardware (default) or a GPIO relay.

-    m4 config/ping4pow.m4 > config/ping4pow.yaml
+    (cd config; m4 ping4pow.m4 > ping4pow.yaml)
-    m4 -Dgpio_relay config/ping4pow.m4 > config/ping4pow.yaml
+    (cd config; m4 -DGPIO_RELAY ping4pow.m4 > ping4pow.yaml)

-Connect a USB cable between your computer and the M5Stack CoreS3 and flash its firmware with this ESPHome configuration.
+The first firmware flash of this ESPHome configuration must be done with a USB cable between your computer and the M5Stack CoreS3.
+**Do not interrupt this first boot!**

     esphome run config/ping4pow.yaml

+Upon the first boot after the first flash, the secondary boot loader will encrypt the content of the flash in place.
+Subsequently, only use ESPHome to flash Over The Air (OTA) as ESPHome flashing by USB will cause the firmware to be unencrypted which will upset the first stage bootloader to no end:

+    [11:31:08.073]invalid header: 0x487325b7
+    ...

+To recover from this problem, the device must be flashed properly:

+    bin=.esphome/build/ping4pow/.pioenvs/ping4pow
+    python -m esptool --chip esp32s3 --port /dev/ttyACM0 write-flash --encrypt 0x0 $bin/firmware.factory.bin

 Connect by ethernet to a power-over-ethernet capable port and unplug the USB cable.
 Connect the switched load to the relay.